smart-data-models/dataModel.DCAT-AP/CatalogueRecord/doc/spec.md

         model: https://schema.org/Text
         type: Property
     conformsTo:
-      description: 'Property.
-Model:''http://purl.org/dc/terms/Standard''.
-This property refers to an Application Profile that the Dataset''s metadata conforms to'
+      description: This property refers to an Application Profile that the Dataset's metadata conforms to
       type: string
       x-ngsi:
         model: http://purl.org/dc/terms/Standard
         type: Property
     description:
-      description: "Property.
-Model:'http://www.w3.org/2000/01/rdf-schema#Literal'.
-This property contains a free-text account of the record.
-This property can be repeated for parallel language versions of the description"
+      description: This property contains a free-text account of the record.
+This property can be repeated for parallel language versions of the description
       items:
-        description: Property.
-Every language description
+        description: Every language description
         type: string
+        x-ngsi:
+          type: Property
       type: array
       x-ngsi:
         model: "http://www.w3.org/2000/01/rdf-schema#Literal"
         type: Property
     id:
       anyOf:
-        - description: Property.
-Identifier format of any NGSI entity
+        - description: Identifier format of any NGSI entity
           maxLength: 256
           minLength: 1
           pattern: ^[\w\-\.\{\}\$\+\*\[\]`|~^@!,:\\]+$
           type: string
+          x-ngsi:
+            type: Property
-        - description: Property.
-Identifier format of any NGSI entity
+        - description: Identifier format of any NGSI entity
           format: uri
           type: string
+          x-ngsi:
+            type: Property
       description: Unique identifier of the entity
       x-ngsi:
         type: Property
     issued:
-      description: "Property.
-Model:'http://www.w3.org/2000/01/rdf-schema#Literal'.
-This property contains the date on which the description of the Dataset was included in the Catalogue."
+      description: This property contains the date on which the description of the Dataset was included in the Catalogue
       format: date-time
       type: string
       x-ngsi:
         model: "http://www.w3.org/2000/01/rdf-schema#Literal"
         type: Property
     language:
-      description: 'Property.
-Model:''http://purl.org/dc/terms/LinguisticSystem''.
-This property refers to a language used in the textual metadata describing titles, descriptions, etc. of the Dataset.
+      description: 'This property refers to a language used in the textual metadata describing titles, descriptions, etc. of the Dataset.
 This property can be repeated if the metadata is provided in multiple languages'
       items:
-        description: Property.
-Every language tag
+        description: Every language tag
         type: string
+        x-ngsi:
+          type: Property
       type: array
       x-ngsi:
         model: http://purl.org/dc/terms/LinguisticSystem